ppptt82/Mask_rcnn/readme.md

 - About num_class, you don't need to annotate the background class, but it still counts one class.
 It means if you have 5 foreground class, you should input num_class=6.

 ## Have done

 - [09/06] train success! this afternoon i has been tortured by the pytorch and cuda version, it cost me 2 hours.
+- [09/12] train with model_proco, found that it cost twice time per epoch, but it does have a better performance in tail calss.

 ## ToDO